b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Sealing.md

 &nbsp;

 #### Joseph's Wives
-In the interest of brevity, I won't copy over the names and dates&mdash; I think we've already established that he was married & sealed to numerous women.
+In the interest of brevity, I won't copy over the names and dates— I think we've already established that he was married & sealed to numerous women.
 But I will tell you that Joseph's FamilySearch page, searching "sealing to spouse completed" yields 30 results.
 (Searching "sealed to spouse" shows redundant hits from the mouseover tooltip; don't use that number.)

 I'm not clear how Joseph's "sealing to spouse" rows are sorted; it doesn't appear chronological, alphabetical, or by DoB.
 Once again, I'm uneasy with copying all of my findings to demonstrate here, but if you were to put those names & dates into a spreadsheet application, you could sort them yourself.
 When I do this, I find that Joseph was first sealed to Fanny Alger, not long after the infamous "dirty, nasty, filthy affair" that he was accused of being part of.
 Then is [Louisa Beaman](https://www.familysearch.org/tree/person/ordinances/KWVC-BP5), who... hey wait a minute, she was sealed in 1841, but wasn't baptized until 1843?
 Being a baptized member wasn't required in order to be sealed in the temple??